Homing through Reinforcement Learning: Results

 At every time step, the particle selects one of the two possible orientation-update actions based on the above probability $p(t)$.

 where $\eta(\mathbf{r},t)$ is a Gaussian white noise with zero mean, $\langle \eta(\mathbf{r},t) \rangle = 0$, and correlations given by:

 All other update rules for position and orientation follow the same definitions as in the RL model however, the ABP performs these updates without any learning mechanism—there is no policy optimization, no cost-based adaptation, and no Q-matrix update, and the homing time is computed using the same criterion as in RL.
 The meanings of all symbols remain identical to those introduced in the RL formulation.
-By comparing the mean homing time \(\langle T_{\mathrm{home}} \rangle\) for ABP and RL across a range of rotational diffusion strengths \(D_r\), the RL trajectories are found to be shorter and less noisy, leading to consistently
+By comparing the mean homing time \(\langle T_{\mathrm{home}} \rangle\) for ABP with resetting and RL across a range of rotational diffusion strengths \(D_r\), the RL trajectories are found to be shorter and less noisy, leading to consistently

-For better visualization of comparison of particle trajectory for RL-agent and ABP, we provide movies of a moving RL-agent and ABP for $D_r = 2$, $12$ and $15$.
-The link for the movie can be accessed through Supplementary Material (Movies: 2, 3 and 4).
+For better visualization of comparison of particle trajectory for RL-agent and ABP with resetting, we provide movies of a moving RL-agent and ABP for $D_r = 2$, $12$ and $15$.
+The link for the movie can be accessed through Appendix \ref{movies} (Movies: 2, 3 and 4).
 We clearly see much more wandering of ABP particle in comparison to RL agent.